Witiko/doctoral-thesis/defense.md

 articles, two were published at a *CORE A* conference.
-The publication that I authored as the sole author in 2018 has already received 15 citations from other researchers, seven of them in 2021 and one in 2022 already, which indicates ongoing impact of my results on the research community.
-Furthermore, in 2021, my work on developing new learning-to-rank techniques for math information retrieval has been cited by *Clyde Lee Giles* a noted scholar who has created the academic search engine of *CiteSeer*. [@rohatgi2021ranked]
+The publication that I authored as the sole author in 2018 has already received 15 citations from other researchers, seven of them in 2021 and one in 2022 already, which indicates ongoing impact of my results on the breader research community.
+Furthermore, in 2021, my work on developing new learning-to-rank techniques for math information retrieval has been cited by professor *Clyde Lee Giles*, a noted scholar who has created the academic search engine of *CiteSeer*.
+[@rohatgi2021ranked]

 * * *